-R. Waldo Tyler Wildlife Management Area—Weskeag Marsh Professional Review and Guide
+R. Waldo Tyler Wildlife Management Area—Weskeag Marsh Professional Guide

 "Birding can be done from one of the roadside turnoffs; you can also walk out in the marsh.
 This suggestion is accompanied by a caveat.
 The marsh contains ditches and channels, often hidden by marsh grass; stepping in one of these unawares can cause a sprained ankle, or worse.
 I recommend knee-length, waterproof boots and a walking stick.
 This WMA is the northernmost nesting site for Saltmarsh Sharp-tailed Sparrow.
 R. Waldo Tyler WMA is a haven for shorebirds, waterfowl, grassland birds, and wading birds of all sorts, many more than can be listed here.

 A variety of hawks and owls are seen here too, as are several different gulls, along with Osprey and Bald Eagle.
 In short, this ranks among the best sites in Maine for spotting vast numbers of interesting species of birds.
 To add even more spice to this already fabulous site, three rarities have been sighted here in the past 10 years: Garganey, Eurasian Wigeon, and Ruff."